nolan-supra/supra-hackathons/PermissionlessIV/hackathon-challenges.md

 - **Supra Data Indexer**: Lightweight tool to index Supra blockchain events, with GraphQL or REST API exposure.
 - **Explorer Plugin**: Open-source widget or plugin that adds new data visualizations to the Supra block explorer.
 - **StarKey Wallet Integration Library**: A polished frontend library (React/Next.js) that wraps the StarKey wallet API, offering pre-built hooks, UI components, network switching, transaction signing, and developer-friendly abstractions to simplify wallet onboarding.

+### Challenge Prize Details

+- **What is the prize amount?**

+  $5,000

+- **What is the number of projects awarded in This Perticular Challenge?**

+  3 Projects

+- **What is the winner breakdown for This Challenge?**

+  1st place - $3000

+  2nd place - $2000

+  3rd place - $1000

+## Additional Opportunities

+- Anyone who Build on any of the above challenges can also apply for Job and Internship openings at Supra.
+- Projects winning any of the Challenges will have an opportunity to be a part of Supra SuperDapp Showdown to Compete for the **Ecosystem fund worth $100M.**